sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/MAINTENANCE.md

 # ETCD Backup S3 Maintenance

-The manifests that are present inside this package are handcrafted by us: there is no upstream to follow, apart from the various images.
+The manifests that are present inside this package are handcrafted by us: there is no upstream to follow, apart from the `rclone` image.

 We're relying on the `snapshot` utility from `etcdctl`, which is basically a wrapper around a gRPC call to `etcd`, so as long as we keep compatibility with the underlying gRPC call used by the `etcd` server, we're ok.